playbenny/benny_manual/docs/index.md

 ## About

 I [(James)](https://www.jamesholden.org/) made benny because it didn't exist and I wanted it.
 It's my personal project and designed around my ideas and priorities.
-I've been using benny for my live sets since early 2023, but it's an ongoing work in progress.
+I've been using benny for my live sets since early 2023, but it is an ongoing work in progress.

 *I wanted a minimal, low distraction interface that's easy to glance at (eg while performing) which tries to avoid imposing any hierarchical decisions on the user (eg it has no global timeline, no pre-defined mixer structure, etc).*